thacherT1D/webdevstuff/Design/User_Interface_Design.desc.md

 ### Layout

 When laying out a page or application, be intentional and arrange UI elements logically.
 Separation of concerns also applies to the visual aspect of an user interface and aids in readability.
 For example, on a news site, the most important story is often placed at the of the top and consumes the most screen real-estate.
-Secondary stories are then often group together and placed off to the side.
+Secondary stories are often grouped together and placed off to the side.
 Consider the spatial relationships between UI elements to help inform your users as to what's most important.
 When designing for responsiveness, maintain a similar hierarchy of information and grouping.

 ![Responsive design](https://images.duckduckgo.com/iu/?u=http%3A%2F%2Fquintagroup.com%2Fservices%2Fweb-design%2Fresponsive-website-design.png&f=1)